Liu199604/Liu199604.github.io/_pages/about.md

   - /about.html
 ---

-I'm a first-year Ph.D. student at [CISPA](https://cispa.de/en), [Saarland University](https://www.uni-saarland.de/en/home.html), and co-supervised by [Michael Backes](https://cispa.de/en/about/director-page) and [Yang Zhang](https://yangzhangalmo.github.io/).
+I'm a first-year Ph.D. student at [CISPA](https://cispa.de/en), [Saarland University](https://www.uni-saarland.de/en/home.html), and co-supervised by [Michael Backes](https://cispa.de/en/about/director-page) and [Xiao Zhang](https://xiao-zhang.net/).
 Before that I graduated from Architectural Engineering Institude of Zhejiang University.
 My Bachelor Thesis was about the prediction of construction waste by using neural networks and it was under the supervision of [Prof. Haijian Xie](https://person.zju.edu.cn/xiehaijian).

 My interested field is machine learning security and privacy.
 And I also did some work including Object Detection and Instance Segmentation in computer vision field.